Investigation Guide

 When public records help most

-Public records are especially helpful once the likely city is narrowed because many court and legal systems are location-specific.
+Public records are especially useful once the likely city is narrowed because most court and legal systems are location-specific.
+A city gives you a likely county, and a county gives you the right portal to check.

 A city clue makes the search stronger, but it is still not enough by itself.
 The best results happen when city, age, relatives, and timing all point to the same person.